-Ayca Fackler is named the 2021 recipient of the Saeeda Peermahomed Award
+Wisnu Agung Pradana is named 2022 recipient of the Saeeda Peermahomed Award

-Justin Jeffery, director of International Student Life, said that Ayca is well-deserving of this year’s award.
+Dr. Demetrius D. Smith, Associate Vice President for Student Affairs, said that Wisnu is well-deserving of this year’s award.

 The award is made possible by the Peermahomed Family and is given in memory of Saeeda Peermahomed.
 Saeeda was a University of Georgia student from India who was studying to obtain a master’s degree in journalism when she was killed in a tragic automobile accident in North Georgia in 1979.
 Saeeda was an outstanding international student who was active in international student organizations and promoted cross-cultural exchange.
 This award is given in Saeeda’s memory to honor the goals of inter-cultural exchange for which she stood.